This blog has been updated to reflect the most recent statistics as of November 2023

 Gartner is making a rough estimate that most consumer app developers won’t make as much money as they expect.

-It’s a pretty reasonable guess: everyone thinks they’ll be in the top 29, but you probably won’t make it.
+It’s a pretty reasonable guess: everyone thinks they’ll be in the top, but that’s not always a realistic goal.

-- Every prediction is based on 2014 data.
-The report also predicts that cross-platform frameworks and free-to-install apps will flop
+This number is based on 2014 data and the predictions that cross-platform frameworks and free-to-install apps will flop.

-This context is really important.
 Gartner never claimed that nearly every app fails.
-Instead, they looked at the 2014 app landscape and warned amateur developers about a potential gold rush.
+Instead, they looked at the 2014 app landscape and warned amateur developers to not assume apps were a sure way to make money.

 Step 1: Interviews

-Some of the most valuable insights came from the team.
-Since our team works with apps every day, they have a very good idea of what succeeds and what fails.
+We also got valuable input from the Fyresite team.
+Since we work with apps every day, we have first-hand knowledge of what works and what doesn’t.

-This was mostly qualitative research.
-Their answers informed where we looked next.
+This was mostly qualitative research, used to see where we should look next.

-These testimonies aligned with the data: most smaller, inexperienced projects will flop.
-But the longer you survive, the more likely you will succeed.
+These interviews aligned with the data: most smaller, inexperienced projects will flop.
+It also showed on average, the longer the app persists, the more successful it is.

 Step 2: Industry Comparison

-Since a successful app is a business, we looked at US Bureau of Labor Statistics data presented by lendingtree for comparison.
+Apps are a type of business, so we looked at US Bureau of Labor Statistics data presented by Lendingtree for comparison.

 20% of small businesses fail in the first year, 50% fail by the fifth year, and 66% of businesses fail by the 10th year.